Home Compare FICO vs KLAC

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The clearest score difference appears in growth.
-Fair Isaac Corporation leads by 24 points on the overall comparison score.
+The lead is spread across growth and valuation, rather than sitting in one isolated gap.
+Fair Isaac Corporation leads by 22 points on the overall comparison score.

 Trajectory Similarity